mitch7391/homebridge-cmd4-AdvantageAir/README.md

      <img width="800px" src="Screenshots/AdvAirConfigCreator2.png">
      </p>

-9. Scroll down to the 'AdvantageAir Device Settings' area and fill out the `Name` and `IP Address` fields (if you have more than one Advantage Air tablet, you can click `Add new device` to setup the others), and then click `SAVE`.
+9. Scroll down to the 'AdvantageAir Device Settings' area and fill out the `Name`, `IP Address` and `PORT used` fields (if you have more than one Advantage Air tablet, you can click `Add new device` to setup the others), and then click `SAVE`.
 It will close the UI and you will need to open it once more as per Step 8.
-10. Tick/untick the the following checkboxes, then press the `CONFIG CREATOR` button; your Advantage Air config has now been created!
+10. Tick/untick the the following checkboxes and select your preferred setup option for Zone Control, then press the `CONFIG CREATOR` button; your Advantage Air config has now been created!
     <p align="left">
     <img width="600px" src="Screenshots/Checkbox_fan-as-fanswitch.png">
     </p>